phn/pytpm/doc/reference_tpm.rst

 Functions related to angles, time and dates
 -------------------------------------------

-ADD LINK TO FUNCTIONS IN utils AT APPROPRIATE LOCATIONS.

 This section will discuss the functions that deal with calculation of dates and time.
 Macros in TPM that deal with dates and time are provided as functions, with the same name as that of the macros, in